 Keep It Together

 Remember to also wash with like materials so that one garment doesn’t actually harm the other one.
 As a matter of fact, Spot recommends that you wash your skinny, stretch jeans in a load together.
-Don’t mix them in with dark towels or t-shirts.
+Don’t mix them in with dark towels, regular blue jeans or t-shirts.
 After all, an unbalanced load could end up damaging the lighter weight fabrics.
 Spot recommends that you always follow the label’s care instructions, and if you need a symbol guide, download ours here.

 If you found this blog helpful, please join our email spot to get these blogs and email-exclusive coupons delivered to your inbox each month.